felipemanga/DRY-DI/README.md

 # DRY-DI
 DRY-DI: ES5/6 Dependency Injection where you Don't Repeat Yourself.

-Works in the Browser or in Nodejs!
+- Works in the Browser or in NodeJS!
-Now with 100% more Interfaces!
+- Now with 100% more Interfaces!
+- Duck-Type verification!
+- No dependencies!
+- MIT License!

 ## INSTALL